 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Conservative measures, such as medications and therapy followed by local joint injections are the mainstay of treatment.
 If symptoms progress beyond three months, interventional diagnostic methods such as MBB can be employed.
 If these blocks are successful, RFA can provide longer-lasting pain relief.

 There is limited research regarding the efficacy of conservative treatments such as physical therapy, manipulation, chiropractic adjustment, traction units, and acupuncture.
 The lack of a true placebo for nerve blocks has limited researchers’ ability to perform placebo-controlled trials, thereby restricting the concrete evidence needed for verifying the diagnostic accuracy and treatment efficacy of this procedure.1 Evidence behind thoracic interventions is also limited because they are infrequently performed.
-Disagreement exists whether one versus two diagnostic MBBs are considered sufficient as one MBB alone cannot control for false positives.1 In addition, there are no studies comparing MBBs to intra-articular blocks/injections at the cervical or thoracic facet levels, mostly due to the high risk associated with intra-articular injections at these levels.
-Further research is needed to establish evidence-based guidelines regarding the diagnosis and treatment of z-joint arthropathy and appropriate indications for interventions.
+Further research is needed to establish evidence-based guidelines regarding the diagnosis and treatment of facet joint arthropathy and appropriate indications for interventions.41

 - Boswell MV, Manchikanti L, Kaye AD, et al. A Best-Evidence Systematic Appraisal of the Diagnostic Accuracy and Utility of Facet (Zygapophysial) Joint Injections in Chronic Spinal Pain.
 Pain Physician.
 2015;18:E497-533.